 In connection with the launch of the da Vinci Xi Surgical System, the Company offered certain customers who purchased a da Vinci Si Surgical System the opportunity to trade out their systems for a da Vinci Xi Surgical System.
-Under this program, these customers are able to return their da Vinci Si Surgical System and receive a credit, substantially equal to the price paid for the da Vinci Si Surgical System, towards the purchase of a da Vinci Xi Surgical System.
-During the second quarter of fiscal year 2014, certain customers exercised their option to trade-in their previously purchased systems for a da Vinci Xi Surgical System and the related revenue previously deferred was recognized in the quarter.
+As part of this offer, these customers are able to return their da Vinci Si Surgical System and receive a credit towards the purchase of a da Vinci Xi Surgical System.
+Revenue previously deferred is recognized as revenue as the da Vinci Xi Surgical System is shipped and accepted by the customers participating in the offer.

-The following table summarizes the revenue recognized (deferred) related to the trade-in program implemented in connection for the da Vinci Xi Surgical System launch during the three and six months ended June 30, 2014 and the three months ended March 31, 2014 (in millions):
+The following table summarizes the revenue recognized (deferred) related to the trade-in offers made in connection for the da Vinci Xi Surgical System launch during the three and nine months ended September 30, 2014, and the three months ended June 30, and March 31, 2014 (in millions):

-Three Months Ended June 30, 2014 Three Months Ended March 31, 2014 Six Months Ended June 30,2014
+E Sept Three Months Ended September 30, 2014 Three Months Ended June 30, 2014 Three Months Ended March 31, 2014 Nine Months Ended September 30, 2014

 Revenue recognized (deferred):

-Systems \$ 5.6 \$ (23.7) \$ (18.1)
+Systems \$ 14.9 \$ 5.6 \$ (23.7) \$ (3.2)

-Instruments and accessories 0.1 (1.9) (1.8)
+Instruments and accessories 1.1 0.1 (1.9) (0.7)

-Total \$ 5.7 \$ (25.6) \$ (19.9)
+Total \$ 16.0 \$ 5.7 \$ (25.6) \$ (3.9)

-As of June 30, 2014, a total of \$19.9 million of revenue remained deferred in short-term deferred revenue in the accompanying Condensed Consolidated Balance Sheets related to trade-in rights accounted for as a right of return.
-The amount deferred will be recognized as revenue at the date the da Vinci Xi Surgical System is shipped and accepted by the customers participating in the program, which we anticipate will occur prior to September 30, 2014.
-There was not a similar program and no revenue was deferred related to the trade-in rights accounted for as a right of return during the three and six months ended June 30, 2013.
+As of September 30, 2014, a total of \$7.0 million of revenue remained deferred in short-term deferred revenue in the accompanying Condensed Consolidated Balance Sheets related to trade-in rights offered to customers in connection with the Xi launch.
+There was no offers made and no revenue was deferred related to return rights offered in connection with the Xi launch during the three and nine months ended September 30, 2013.